Perspective | Journalists, beware: This White House can’t be trusted to be truthful about Trump’s health

 This is the same press secretary who promised at the start of her tenure last spring that she would never lie to the press — and then immediately began to spread untruths.

 The problem, to put it mildly, is widespread among administration officials.
 But it starts at the top with Trump himself who lies so relentlessly.
-As The Post’s Glenn Kessler put it in his introduction to the book, “Donald Trump and the His Assault on Truth”: “The pace and frequency of Trump’s falsehoods can feel mind-numbing — and many Americans appear to have tuned out.”
+As The Post’s Glenn Kessler put it in his introduction to the book “Donald Trump and the His Assault on Truth”: “The pace and frequency of Trump’s falsehoods can feel mind-numbing — and many Americans appear to have tuned out.”

 In this latest crisis, the predictable cycle of dangerous obfuscation has already begun.
 It was only after Bloomberg News reported that Trump aide Hope Hicks had tested positive for coronavirus that the White House acknowledged it.